Khumendra/Devops-prac/README.md

 # Devops-prac
 - This repo is for practice
-- This is unicorn branch
+- merged with "unicorn" branch

 ## Instructions:
  - clone/fork the repo.